Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Learning distributional regression trees

 Theorem~\ref{thm:indu} shows that training a distributional regression tree using the CRPS loss is achievable if the insertion ranks \(\big(r_s\big)_{s \in [n]}\) and cumulative sums \(S^{(s)}_{r_s}\), \(S^{(s)}\), and \(W^{(s)}\) can be computed efficiently.
 To this end, we introduce the \textit{CRPS-Optimal Split} algorithm, which leverages tailored data structures to compute the entropy of all candidate splits for any feature $j$ in $\mathcal O(n \log n)$ time.
 The procedure is presented in Algorithm~\ref{alg:crps_split} and described in detail in the remainder of this section.
 To efficiently compute the ranks \( r_s \), the algorithm uses a Weight-balanced tree.
 This is a type of self-balancing binary search tree that keeps its shape roughly balanced as elements are inserted or removed.
 Because of this balance, operations like insertion, deletion, and searching can all be done in \( \mathcal{O}(\log n) \) time.

 In our case, we use the Weight-balanced tree to determine the rank of each element as it is inserted — that is, how many elements in the current set are smaller than the new one.
-You can think of it as inserting each value into a dynamically maintained sorted list and instantly knowing its sorted position (its rank), without needing to sort the whole list.
+This can be viewed as inserting each element into a dynamically maintained sorted list while simultaneously determining its sorted position (rank), without requiring a full sort of the list.
 This rank computation is also performed in \( \mathcal{O}(\log n) \) time thanks to the structure of the tree.

-Once we have the ranks $(r_s)_s$, we use a Fenwick tree (also known as a binary indexed tree) to compute the cumulative sums \( S^{(s)}_{r_s} \).
+After computing the ranks $(r_s)_s$, we use a Fenwick tree (also known as a binary indexed tree) to compute the cumulative sums \( S^{(s)}_{r_s} \).
 A Fenwick tree is a clever data structure that allows us to efficiently update values and calculate prefix sums — that is, the sum of values up to a certain index.
-Unlike a regular array, which would need up to \( n \) steps to compute a prefix sum, a Fenwick tree can do it in just \( \mathcal{O}(\log n) \) time.
-It works by storing partial sums in a compact binary format, allowing both updates and queries to be fast.
+Unlike a regular array, which would need up to \( n \) steps to compute a prefix sum, a Fenwick tree can compute it in just \( \mathcal{O}(\log n) \) time.
+It achieves this by storing partial sums in a compact binary representation, enabling efficient updates and queries.
 An illustration of how the Fenwick Tree works is shown in Figure~\ref{fig:fenwick_tree}.